-From ready-to-eat hot and cold cereals to bakery goods and sweet breads, breakfast gets a protein-packed power boost from peanut butter.
+From ready-to-eat hot and cold cereals to baked goods, breakfast gets a power-packed protein boost from peanut butter.
 Bake it in, or spread it on — you can’t go wrong.
 And don’t forget about smoothies and on-the-go beverages!

 Now Trending: Toast